Historic Preservation Design Guidelines

 Please plan to join us!

-The draft Houston Heights Historic Districts design guidelines will be available for your review for at least two weeks before the meeting, starting in early June.
+The draft Houston Heights Historic Districts design guidelines will be available for your review one week before the meeting, starting on June 12.
 Hard copies will be available at the Heights Library reference desk, and an electronic version (PDF document) will be available online on this webpage.
-We will collect comments at the meeting and afterward through Sunday, June 25.
+We will collect comments at the meeting and afterward through Friday, June 30.

 Please send questions or comments to email@example.com or Steph McDougal, Attn: Planning Department, P.O.
 Box 1562, Houston, TX 72251-1562.